acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing.md

 Next, this code constructs a context menu item.
 It supplies:

-* the name if the item to display
+* the name of the item to display
 * a context in which the item should be displayed (in this case, whenever some text on the page is selected)
 * a script to execute when the item is clicked: this script sends the selected